 And in the worst-case scenario, publishers are left with bundles of unfilled ad inventories.
 This is where video header bidding becomes a viable option for them.
 The unified auction lets publishers connect with multiple programmatic video demand partners and make them compete for in-stream and out-stream ad impressions.

 But, 51.8% of publishers accepted that header bidding for video ads hasn’t interrupted the user experience.
-In fact, it improved the user experience because video header bidding runs the auction in parallel with the video player being loaded.
+In fact, it improved the user experience because video header bidding runs the auction in parallel with the video player is loaded.

-Now that you know the facts about video header bidding and how it offers benefits to a video publisher, it is high time to get started with the video monetization.
+Now that you know the facts about video header bidding and how it offers benefits to a video publisher, it is high time to get started with video monetization.
 Today, video content isn’t limited to just websites.
 With the growing popularity of CTV, OTT, and DOOH advertising, publishers are leveraging video ads and exploring header bidding to monetize their content across different channels.

 So, what are you waiting for?
 Let us know what is stopping you from the video header bidding and we will help you to proceed.